Agent desktops: What vendors forgot to tell you

 Installing a sub-standard agent desktop can be avoided.
 Some companies deliver a toolbox, while others deliver a solution.
 A great example would be Coral from Eckoh, which is like a breath of fresh air for under-pressure contact centers.

-Discover how you can have your cake and eat it with a cloud-based unified desktop that lowers the cost of ownership and delivers amazing customer experiences.
+To explore the issues further then download the agent desktop eGuide which explains how to have your cake and eat it with a cloud-based unified desktop that lowers the cost of ownership and delivers amazing customer experiences.

 This year is the 40th anniversary of the classic 1978 sci-fi movie Invasion of…